Herstory

 Educated in Matters of the World

-The educated Anne refers to the “Turks” in her diary, alluding to the fact that she possibly knew of freedoms shared by women in the Ottoman Empire—the complete opposite of women’s lives in England.
-The inheritance laws were vast and complicated in Christian Western Europe.
-Because of this, Lady Anne Clifford sought to gain something many did not believe she deserved as a woman.
-Those who did not approve included male family members, and according to her diaries, King James I of England.
+In her diary, the educated Anne Clifford refers to the “Turks,” suggesting she was aware of the freedoms enjoyed by women in the Ottoman Empire, which contrasted sharply with the lives of women in England.
+Inheritance laws in Christian Western Europe were complex and restrictive for women.
+Lady Anne Clifford fought to claim what many believed she did not deserve as a woman.
+Her opponents included male family members and, according to her diaries, King James I of England.

-Upon her father George’s death, the lands transferred to his own brother, and subsequently male heirs.
+Upon her father’s death, the lands were transferred to his brother and subsequent male heirs.
 Her mother, Margaret, aided in petitioning the King and courts for the lands.
-And after many years of battling for inheritance laws to be amended, Margaret passed the baton to Lady Anne’s husband, Richard Sackville, 3rd Earl of Dorset (m.
+After many years of battling for inheritance laws to be amended, Margaret passed the baton to Lady Anne’s husband, Richard Sackville, 3rd Earl of Dorset (m.
 1609–1624).
 Sackville was tired of these efforts after his young wife refused to accept monetary compensation in exchange for dropping the issue entirely.
 Ultimately, Lady Anne wanted all of the several estates owned previously by her father.

 William Larkin, Anne Countess of Pembroke (Lady Anne Clifford), ca. 1618, National Portrait Gallery, London, UK.